DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 _There is not many demons with such load of legends..._

 Demon hero.
-She, who is also known as Queen, chuckled seeing Kay.
+She, who is also known as Queen, chuckled seeing Kai.

 "Would you not lower your weapon?"